Published 1st August 2019; Updated: April 2021

 • The taxation authority in the UK is H.M.
 Revenue & Customs usually referred to as HMRC.

 Hong Kong investors in UK property will be subject to UK tax.
 There is a tax on buying the property called Stamp Duty Land Tax or SDLT.
 There is a tax on the income earned by renting the property; this is Income Tax.
 If you die while you own UK property your UK estate is subject to Inheritance Tax or IHT.
-If you are fortunate enough to have invested in a property worth more than£500,000 you may be subject to Annual Tax on Enveloped Dwellings or ATED.
+If you are fortunate enough to have invested through a company and in a property worth more than £500,000 you may be subject to Annual Taxon Enveloped Dwellings or ATED.

 The UK has the right to tax all income arising in the UK to Hong Kong residents.
 Article 21 of the Tax Treaty between the Hong Kong SAR and the UK provides that any UK tax suffered by a resident of Hong Kong SAR shall be allowed as a credit against the Hong Kong tax on the same income but if the UK tax exceeds the Hong Kong tax the excess is ignored.

 Income tax is a tax on income.
 Income includes the profit you make from letting your investment property.
-The profit is the rent payable by the tenant less allowable expenses such as agent’s fees maintenance finance costs etc. While you are in a period of guaranteed rent the profit will usually be the same as or very close to the guaranteed rent.
+The profit is the rent payable by the tenantless allowable expenses such as agent’s fees maintenance finance costs etc. While you are in a period of guaranteed rent the profit will usually be the same as or very close to the guaranteed rent unless you have incurred some expenses directly.

 As an investor who lives overseas you are obliged to register for UK tax when you have a UK source of income regardless of whether you make any profit or not.
 The deadline for registering is 5th October following 5th April after your first UK property was first let.
 When you have registered for UK tax you will have to file a UK tax return each year.